arader/zshadow/README.md

 which tags you want to send.

 ### Sending
-When you use the **zshadow**'s send command, you give it a list of tags to send.
+When you use **zshadow**'s send command you give it a list of tags to send.
 **zshadow** then looks for every dataset marked with those tags, updates the local snapshots, and then sends them based on that tag's configuration.